 Alternative lending group Morses Club saw new lending fall by more than 70% during April, and a drop of 20% in cash collections since then, according to a trading update published today (July 16).

-The results update for the four months to April 2020, shows that cash collections reduced by 19.8% in the run up to June, but the data is already showing signs of improvement.
+The results update covering the three months to June, shows that cash collections reduced by 19.8% in the run up to June, but the data is already showing signs of improvement.
 It also shows however that Morses, which predominantly lends on borrowers’ doorsteps, has seen a reduction of home collected credit (HCC) customers by 18.1%, from a total of 184,000 as at June last year.

 While the trading update acknowledges that the high-cost credit sector faces “a number of headwinds”, which are expected to continue, the group has seen growth in demand for six and nine-month products within Shelby Finance, its digital division that recently had to write down loans, and an initial drop in its lending growth curve is starting to flatten.